rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 ## Other optional variables

 #### `SECRET_API_TOKEN_KEY`
-By default, DronaHQ uses its own secret token for authenticariton of internal APIs.
+By default, DronaHQ uses its own secret token for authentication of internal APIs.
 You can add your custom token instead.

 ```
 SECRET_API_TOKEN_KEY='some-random-secret-token'
 ```

 #### `ENCRYPTION_KEY`
-By default, DronaHQ user its own encryption key to encrypt credentials and secret informations flows in system.
+By default, DronaHQ user its own encryption key to encrypt credentials and secret information flows in system.
 You can configure your own encryption key for added security.
-Also make sure to keep bakup of your key at secure location.
+Also make sure to keep backup of your key at secure location.
 ```
 ENCRYPTION_KEY='some-random-secret-key'
 ```

 #### `SESSION_KEY_NAME`, `SESSION_KEY_SECRET`
 By default, DronaHQ user its own session key and secret key.
-You can configure your own if you want to customise.
+You can configure your own if you want to customize.
 ```
 SESSION_KEY_NAME='cookie-name'
 SESSION_KEY_SECRET='secret-key-to-sign-cookie'